TL;DR (Too Long; Didn’t Read)

 - Add new business rules so our customers can identify and prevent fraud in real-time.

-- Migrate multiple services to a Kubernetes environment, and deliver those services using a Jenkins CI/CD pipeline.
-This decreased our release times (including all the planning, but not testing and development) from eight hours down to two hours.
+- Migrate services to a Kubernetes environment, and deliver those services using a Jenkins CI/CD pipeline.
+This decreased our time spent planning and releasing a change from 8 hours down to 2 hours.

-- Respond promptly to issues raised by our security team by upgrading dependencies and patching our services.
+- Respond to issues raised by our security team by patching our services.